Piercing the Veil in Texas

 (5) whether the allocation of profits and losses between the entities is unclear.

-The reader may note that the foregoing statute refers specifically to corporations.
-What about LLCs?
-Business Organizations Section 101.002 provides the answer by importing the piercing provisions of Section 21.223 into the realm of LLCs.
-In other words, the same standards apply to both corporations and LLCs even though provisions of the statute may refer to a corporation rather than an LLC and to shareholders rather than members.
-Accordingly, LLC members can expect to receive the same treatment as shareholders of a corporation, no more, no less.
+When it comes to the actual fraud rule, the same standards apply to both corporations and LLCs even though provisions of the statute may refer to a corporation rather than an LLC.
+BOC Section 101.002 imports the corporate piercing provisions of Section 21.223 into the realm of LLCs.
+LLC members can expect to receive the same treatment as shareholders of a corporation, no more and no less.
 Penhollow Custom Homes, LLC v.
 Kim, 320 S.W.3d 366 (Tex.App.—El Paso 2010, no pet.).

-The only meaningful distinction relates to federal taxes.
-For federal tax purposes, the IRS considers a single-member LLC a “disregarded entity” (i.e., the IRS taxes the business just like it would tax a sole proprietorship).
+No, not per se.
+Single-member LLCs have the same solid liability barrier as LLCs with multiple members.
+This distinction is meaningful only when it relates to federal taxes.
+For federal tax purposes, the IRS considers a single-member LLC a disregarded entity (i.e., the IRS taxes the business just like it would tax a sole proprietorship).
 The profits or losses of the business are reported on the single member’s personal tax return on schedule C. That’s the extent of the difference in Texas.

 The reason clients ask their attorney if a multi-member LLC is better for asset protection than a single-member LLC is because some states allow the holder of a judgment against an individual that owns 100% of an LLC to seize the judgment debtor’s LLC interest.
-This is not true in Texas, where a charging order is the exclusive remedy (in the absence of actual fraud, which is always the standard exception in Texas contract, business, and real estate law).
+This is not true in Texas, where a charging order is the exclusive remedy—at least in the absence of actual fraud, which is always the standard exception in Texas contract, business, and real estate law.

 Since Business Organizations Code Section 101.002 makes it clear that rules in this area relating to corporations also apply to LLCs, then (subject to the piercing rules outlined above) an LLC’s liability shield remains intact even though there is only one member.